mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Message encryption keys are derived via a hash ratchet, which provides a form of forward secrecy: learning a message key does not reveal previous message or root keys.
-Post-compromise security is provided by Update operations, in which a new root key is generated from the latest racheting tree.
+Post-compromise security is provided by Update operations, in which a new root key is generated from the latest ratcheting tree.
 If the adversary cannot derive the updated root key after an Update operation, it cannot compute any derived secrets.